oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 RevBayes provides an interactive environment for statistical computation in phylogenetics.
 It is primarily intended for modeling, simulation, and Bayesian inference in evolutionary biology, particularly phylogenetics.

-**URL**
+**More Information**

 https://revbayes.github.io/